adrien1212/software_architecture_blog/content/software_architecture/architect_role/what_is_not.md

   scientists may get their papers published by making things sound complex and difficult to understand, an architect’s job is the inverse: making complex topics easy to digest

+> Great architects are like great chefs : it's not just about selecting ingredients; it's how you put them together